-v) Sources and availability products and the names of principal suppliers vi) Transactions with and/or dependence on related parties.
+(v) Sources and availability products and the names of principal suppliers

 The Company currently procures its petroleum products locally.
 Its main suppliers are PTT Philippines Corporation as well as Total Philippines Corporation.
 The necessary infrastructures are being built to allow the Company to embark on a direct importation program.